Unacceptable Actions Policy

 Unreasonable levels of contact

+Sometimes the volume and duration of contact made to our staff by an individual causes problems.
 This can occur over a short period, for example, when a large number of calls or emails are received from the same person in one day.
 When we are dealing with a complaint or enquiry, this may occur when a person repeatedly makes long telephone calls to us or inundates us with emails or copies of information that have been already sent or that are irrelevant to the substance of the complaint or enquiry.
+We consider that the level of contact has become unacceptable when the amount of time spent talking to an individual on the telephone, or responding to, reviewing and filing emails or written correspondence, impacts on our ability to deal with the matter, or on our responsibility for carrying out tasks relating to other members of the public.

 How we manage aggressive or abusive behaviour

+The threat or use of physical violence, verbal abuse or harassment towards our staff is likely to result in a termination of all direct contact with the customer or service user.
+Such incidents may be reported to the police.
+This will always be the case if physical violence is used or threatened.
 Where correspondence (either letter, fax or electronic) that is abusive to staff or contains allegations that lack substantive evidence is received, we will inform the sender that we consider their language offensive, unnecessary and unhelpful and ask them to stop using such language.
 We will ask that the sender edit their correspondence to remove any offensive text and resend it, otherwise it will not be responded to.
+Staff will end telephone calls if they consider the caller aggressive, abusive or offensive.
+Our staff have the right to make this decision, to tell the caller that their behaviour is unacceptable and to end the call if the behaviour then persists.
+In extreme situations, we will tell the person in writing that we will not permit any personal contact from them.
+This means that we will limit contact with them to either written communication or through a third party.

 How we deal with other categories of unreasonable behaviour